 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
 The Company is an exploration stage company and has incurred significant losses since its inception.
-As shown in these consolidated financial statements, the Company has had minimal revenues and has incurred an accumulated loss of \$31,176,283 through December 31, 2013 (2012 - \$28,496,195).
-However, the Company believes it has sufficient cash at December 31, 2013 to fund operations for the next 12 months.
+As shown in these consolidated financial statements, the Company has had minimal revenues and has incurred an accumulated loss of \$34,478,437 through December 31, 2014 (2013 - \$31,176,283).
+The Company intends to fund operations for the next twelve months with loans or investments from directors, officers and third parties.